iza611/Music-Player-Gesture-Control/README.md

+If you wanna see what I've done so far, check out `./data/` Next up: `./training/`!

 ### Why?
 I'm working on this project to improve the work environment for a tattoo artist.
 Music is VERY important in a tattoo shop, but controlling it while tattooing and wearing sterile gloves can be a real headache.
 That's why I created this project!